oscarhaggerty/sublime-react-es7/README.md

+# This are my own custom forked bindings.
+They will be updated frequently as I develop my work flow.

 # sublime-react

 Snippets for ReactJS.
 This package used to provide JSX syntax highlighting and has been DEPRECATED in favor of [babel/babel-sublime](https://github.com/babel/babel-sublime).